Vietnam.vn - Nền tảng quảng bá Việt Nam

 After 6 years of growing mushrooms, Ms. Linh has developed an effective growing process and is achieving positive results (Photo: Nguyen Cuong).

-"According to the books, mushrooms can be picked every half month, but after a few days of delay, there were still no mushrooms.
+"According to the books, mushrooms should be available to harvest after half a month, but after a few days of delay, there were still no mushrooms.
 My husband and I were very sad and dumped all the straw into the garden.
-Unexpectedly, a few days later, the straw was covered with mushrooms," Linh said.
+Unexpectedly, a few days later, mushrooms were sprouting all over the straw," Linh said.

-Although he made a mistake with the recipe but got the result, Mr. Duong learned from his experience and did not make a shelf but built a hut to incubate the remaining 14 rolls of straw.
-This time, the young couple harvested nearly 40kg of mushrooms, earning more than 2 million VND.
+Although he made a mistake in the recipe but got the result, Mr. Duong learned from his experience and did not make a shelf but built a hut to incubate the remaining 14 rolls of straw.
+This time, the young couple harvested nearly 40kg of mushrooms, earning a profit of more than 2 million VND.

 With a small amount of capital, Ms. Linh divided it into two parts, one half took Mr. Duong to buy iron to weld shelves, the other half she went to buy straw to produce the new crop.
-Because the lessons in books were not really effective when growing mushrooms in the countryside, the couple rode their old motorbike to all the mushroom farms in the West to ask for more lessons.
+Because the lessons in books were not really effective when growing mushrooms in the countryside, the couple rode together on an old motorbike, going to all the mushroom farms in the West to ask for more lessons.

 "There are farmers who are more meticulous than engineers.
 They record all the daily parameters of the farm.
-Seeing that we really wanted to learn, many of them did not hesitate to give us their notebooks.
+Seeing that we really want to learn, many of them don't hesitate to give us their notebooks.
 Those experiences are very valuable," said Linh.

 Vợ chồng trẻ miền Tây thu tiền triệu mỗi ngày với trại nấm khổng lồ - 3